Eddie Garcia: International acclaim and final roles, 2010s

 In 2010, Eddie Garcia was interviewed for Mark Hartley's documentary film Machete Maidens Unleashed!, which explores exploitation films that were made in the Philippines in the 1970s and 1980s.

-Garcia appeared in the independently produced film Bwakaw (2012), which was directed by Jun Robles Lana, a young Palanca award winner and director.
-Lana gave Garcia the script, and was worried a big star like him would decline the role, and the crew feared they could not afford him.
-Lana told Garcia of his concern but Garcia had already read the script.
-Garcia accepted the role and asked, "So when do we start shooting?".
-Garcia won his first international film award at the 55th Asia-Pacific Film Festival as the film's lead actor on December 15, 2012, winning the award for Asian Film Award for Best Actor, becoming the only Filipino so far to win the award.
+Garcia next appeared in the independently produced film Bwakaw (2012), directed by Jun Robles Lana.
+Writing for Variety, Dennis Harvey cited him as a "veteran of Filipino cinema" and added that he delivered "a pitch-perfect, salty but touching turn".
+The Hollywood Reporter contributor David Rooney described him as a "national screen superstar" and agreed that Garcia embodied the characters' self-discovery and internal pain.
+Slant Magazine writer John Semley rated the film three out of four stars and stated that his portrayal provided a "remarkable turn" that anchored the narrative of the film.
+For the role, Garcia won his first international film award at the 55th Asia-Pacific Film Festival and the Asian Film Award for Best Actor, becoming the only Filipino so far to win the award.

-Early in 2013, Garcia was awarded the first Dolphy Lifetime Achievement Award (Ulirang Alagad ng Sining) during the Entertainment Press Society's Golden Screen TV Awards.
-Also that year, Garcia was interviewed in the documentary The Search for Weng Weng.
+Early in 2013, Garcia was honored with the Dolphy Lifetime Achievement Award during the Entertainment Press Society's Golden Screen TV Awards.
+Later that year, he was interviewed in the documentary The Search for Weng Weng.
 In August 2014, Garcia was included in Inside Showbiz magazine's list of the five best living Filipino actors, and the Philippines' Yes!
-Magazines list of 2014's 100 Most Beautiful Stars.

-In 2015, Garcia appeared in the television series Little Nanay.
-He transferred to ABS-CBN and portrayed Don Emilio on the Philippines' longest-running action television show FPJ's Ang Probinsyano with Coco Martin from 2016 until 2019.
-Garcia returned to GMA Network and appeared in Rosang Agimat; while filming the show, an accident led to Garcia entering a coma and eventually his death.
+Magazines list of 100 Most Beautiful Stars.
+In 2015, Garcia appeared in the television series Little Nanay and portrayed Don Emilio on the Philippines' longest-running action television show FPJ's Ang Probinsyano with Coco Martin from 2016 until 2019.
+Garcia continued to appear in films; when he reached the age of 89 in 2018, he said that he still accepts offers in acting, adding that "retirement didn't exist in his vocabulary".